DCMA plays key role at NCMA World Congress contract workshop

+SEATTLE – The Defense Contract Management Agency played an instrumental role at the National Contract Management Association, or NCMA, World Congress, at the Seattle Convention Center, July 22.

-Robin Thornton (bottom), a Contract Lifecycle Management Center supervisory contract specialist, hosted a session at the NCMA World Congress titled ‘We’re Not #1!
-The Importance of Contract Closeout.’
-She was joined by Sunshine Eaton (top), Science Application International Corporation, at the event, which is the nation’s leading forum for contract management, procurement, and acquisition professionals.
+Robin Thornton, a Contract Lifecycle Management Center contract specialist, partnered with Science Application International Corporation, or SAIC, and its representative Sunshine Eaton at the event, which is the nation’s leading forum for contract management, procurement, and acquisition professionals.

+Thornton and Eaton hosted a session named “We’re Not #1!
+The Importance of Contract Closeout “and discussed innovative approaches to work together toward reducing Flexibly Priced Contracts, or FPC’s.

+“It’s odd for a company to not focus on being number one, because every company wants to be the top in everything it does,” Thornton said.
+“In this case, SAIC were number one on the DCMA Overaged List.
+That’s not a good place to be because they had the most overaged FPC’s for the entire agency.”

 |Date Taken: